Born-digitals - MWW-Forschung

 Archiving and Indexing Born-digitals

-This case study, based mainly in the field of provenance research, focuses on the digital estate of the media scholar Friedrich Kittler (1943–2011) at the DLA Marbach.
+This case study, based mainly in the field of provenance research, focuses on exemplary digital estates and holdings, including the digital literary medium of the computer game and the digital estate of the media scholar Friedrich Kittler (1943–2011) at the DLA Marbach.
 With more than two million files totalling ca. 1.1 terabytes of data, the collection represents a paradigmatic digital storehouse of 20th- and early 21st-century works, with which new methods of research-oriented investigation of digital authorial estates can be developed and tested.
 The case study highlights the practices and reflection of digital writing, storage, collection, classification and analysis.
 We ask what is the constitution of digital collections?
 In what condition are they preserved?
 What points of convergence, what conflicts exist between media theory and digital practice?
 How can philological interventions be structured so that potential modifications are transparent in the historical material?
 The findings will be shared with other research groups, and unresolved issues will be further specified and expanded in discussions conducted there.

 The case study combines issues of theoretical-historical and praxeological relevance with processes applied in digital forensics.
 By using an actual, large-scale collection, the case study aims to sustainably advance the development of a growing and future-oriented area of international archives.
 The digital holdings and metadata will be made available to other researchers by means of a model VFR solution with guaranteed access on the Reliable Storage System.